-Her research interests and practice focus on private law (contract, tort, equity, property and commercial law) and the intersection of equity, common law and statute in the resolution of private law disputes.
-She has particular interests in banking and finance law, equity and trusts, superannuation and insolvency.
+Her research interests and practice focus on the intersection of equity, common law and statute in the resolution of private law disputes.
+She has particular interests in banking and finance law, equity and trusts, superannuation and insolvency and she has recent publications and ongoing research projects on issues relating to rights of trusteees, equitable estoppel, vicarious liability, liabiliyt of corporations for misprepresentations and insolvency of corporate trustees.
 Her PhD thesis explored the history and scope of the doctrine of equitable contribution.

-She is a barrister admitted in New South Wales having been called to the bar in 1997.
+She is also a barrister admitted in New South Wales having been called to the bar in 1997.
+She has a general commercial law practice, with experience in advice and litigation in the areas of equity and trusts, torts and contracts, corporations law, insolvency and superannuation.
 Between 1994-1997 she was the associate to Justice Sheppard AO in the Federal Court of Australia.

 Commercial Law Association